fregu856/3DOD_thesis/README.md

 - $ cd 3DOD_thesis
 - $ python visualization/visualize_eval_val.py

-- This will open a window in Open3D with ....
-(GT, then pred then GT and pred... close thw window to continue....for each image...)

-- TODO! what happens? needs to close the window in each step blabla
+- This will:
+- - (1) Open a window in Open3D, visualizing the point cloud and the ground truth 3Dbboxes.
+- - (2) By closing the window, a new window is opened visualizing the point cloud and the predicted 3Dbboxes.
+- - (3) By closing the window, a new window is opened visualizing the point cloud, the ground truth 3Dbboxes and the predicted 3Dbboxes.
+- - (4) By closing the window, step 1 is repeated for the next example.